tommifede/project/README.md

 - **directly**, through the class constructors or specific setter functions, allowing programmatic configuration;
 - **interactively**, through higher-level input functions that prompt the user via the terminal and validate the provided values.

-The output functionality provides a method to export the simulation data to a **CSV file**.
+The output functionality provides methods to print a summary of the simulation outcome to the terminal and to export the simulation data to a **CSV file**.

 At the end of the simulation, all recorded states (including time, prey and predator populations and the corresponding energy values) are written to disk in a structured, comma-separated format, allowing the results to be easily analyzed or post-processed using external tools.

 #### Main implementation
 The `main.cpp` file manages the execution of the simulation and the rendering of results.
 It first collects simulation parameters, initial conditions and rendering settings, either interactively from the user or programmatically from pre-defined values.
 A rendering window is created using SFML with customizable settings such as antialiasing (enabled to improve the visual smoothness of the trajectories and reduce jagged edges).

-The program then iterates over the simulation time steps: at each step, it evolves the system according to the discrete-time Lotka--Volterra model and draws the current state on the window.
-After the simulation completes, the trajectory data are exported to a CSV file.
+The program then iterates over the simulation time steps: at each step, it evolves the system according to the discrete-time Lotka--Volterra model, draws the current state on the window and monitors numerical stability.
+After the simulation completes or is aborted due to numerical instability, a summary of the simulation outcome is printed to the terminal and the trajectory data are exported to a CSV file.

 All operations are enclosed in a `try`/`catch` block to handle exceptions raised during parameter validation, evolution or rendering, ensuring that errors are reported clearly without abrupt termination.